 National Leadership Program, Summer 2020

-Negassa previously had the opportunity to be part of RespectAbility’s Summer 2019 Fellowship cohort.
-This fellowship experience opened her eyes more to the different public policy issues as well as health policy issues Americans with disabilities regularly encounter.
+Negassa previously had the opportunity to be part of RespectAbility’s Summer 2019 Apprenticeship cohort.
+This experience opened her eyes more to the different public policy issues as well as health policy issues Americans with disabilities regularly encounter.
 This experience has enabled her to see and experience the kind of efforts required to have quality advocacy campaigns that are able to affect an issue and initiate solutions.

 She had the incredible opportunity to speak at RespectAbility’s 2019 Capitol Hill Summit in a panel titled: Success Stories of Self Advocates.
-This fellowship experience allowed her to refine her communication skills, writing skills and most importantly enabled her to have a deep insight of the different policy issues Americans with disabilities come across with on a regular basis.
+This experience allowed her to refine her communication skills, writing skills and most importantly enabled her to have a deep insight of the different policy issues Americans with disabilities come across with on a regular basis.

 Born in Ethiopia, Negassa immigrated to the United States after completing her senior year of high school.
 She attended the University of Maryland, Baltimore County, where she earned a Bachelor of Science, with a major in biology and minor in psychology.